pack-it-forms/pack-it-forms/README.md

 you'll want to enter.
 You can navigate between fields as usual using the mouse pointer and standard keyboard shortcuts.

-Some form fields may be disabled with contents that looks like one or more words surrounded by curly braces.
-For example `"{{date}}"`.
+Some form fields may be disabled with content that looks like a Javascript expression.
+For example `$date()` or `$time()`.
 These are placeholders that indicate values that will be automatically substituted when the form is submitted.
 If you show the data message content you will see that the placeholders are replaced in this output and continuously as you change the form.
 In this way the data message